 The main stages of Penicillin production are:

 Micro-organisms can be used to produce enzymes that are useful in certain industrial applications.
 A more efficient method of using them is to isolate an enzyme and use it by itself.
-This is better because higher concentrations of enzyme can be obtained and only one reaction is taking place - whereas using whole micro-organisms would have numerous enzyme reactions and more products to process.
+This is better because higher concentrations of an enzyme can be obtained and only one reaction is taking place - whereas using whole micro-organisms would have numerous enzyme reactions and more products to process.

 A further problem is encountered in that enzymes are expensive to produce.
-This is solved by reusing the enzyme, this is made possible by immobilising the enzymes, this way they do not contaminate the end products are can be reused.
+This is solved by reusing the enzyme, this is made possible by immobilizing the enzymes, this way they do not contaminate the end products are can be reused.

-Some methods of immobilising an enzyme are:
+Some methods of immobilizing an enzyme are:

 |Method||How it works||Illustration|